Barnsley Pals: Recruitment

 Alfred Leete's recruitment poster for Kitchener's Army.

 On 6 August 1914, less than 48 hours after Britain's declaration of war, Parliament sanctioned an increase of 500,000 men for the Regular British Army, and the newly-appointed Secretary of State for War, Earl Kitchener of Khartoum issued his famous call to arms: 'Your King and Country Need You', urging the first 100,000 volunteers to come forward to form the 1st New Army ('K1').
 A flood of volunteers poured into the recruiting offices across the country and were formed into 'Service' battalions of the county regiments.

 However, these were soon joined by groups of men from particular localities or backgrounds who wished to serve together.
-Starting from Liverpool, Manchester and London, the phenomenon of 'Pals battalions' quickly spread across the country, as local recruiting committees offered complete units to the War Office (WO).
-After a series of public meetings, the Mayor of Barnsley offered to raise a battalion of 1100 men from the town and its surrounding district: this offer was accepted by the WO and recruitment opened on 17 September 1914.
+Starting from Liverpool, Manchester, and London, the phenomenon of 'Pals battalions' quickly spread across the country, as local recruiting committees offered complete units to the War Office (WO).
+After a series of public meetings, the Mayor of Barnsley offered to raise a battalion of 1100 men from the town and its surrounding district: this offer was accepted by the WO, and recruitment opened on 17 September 1914.
 Joseph Hewitt, a local solicitor, made a half-time speech at the football match between Barnsley F.C. and Grimsby Town F.C. at Oakwell football ground on Saturday 19 September, which attracted numerous recruits.
-Many local miners joined, the men from Houghton Main Colliery arriving from Darfield by motor bus and then marching to the Public Hall to enlist (they formed the bulk of B Company).
+Many local miners joined; the men from Houghton Main Colliery arrived from Darfield by motor bus and then marched to the Public Hall to enlist (they formed the bulk of B Company).
 Hewitt, who had some experience in the Territorial Force, was appointed commanding officer (CO) with the rank of Lieutenant-Colonel.
 The other officers were nominated by the mayor, including Alderman William Raley as acting Major and second-in command.
 Battalion Headquarters (HQ) was established at the Harvey Institute.

-By 3 October the Barnsley Battalion had enrolled 1043 men of all ranks, and with recruits still coming in on 27 November the Borough Council offered to raise a second battalion.
+By 3 October, the Barnsley Battalion had enrolled 1043 men of all ranks, and with recruits still coming in on 27 November, the Borough Council offered to raise a second battalion.
 This was accepted by the WO on 30 November with the proviso that a reserve company should first be raised for the 1st Barnsley Battalion.
 After that was completed, the 2nd Barnsley Pals were officially launched on 9 December with Alderman Raley as CO.